Discussion about this post

 Rate for base 4: (4^0.0001 − 4^0) / 0.0001 = ~1.39

 This rate changes as we get away from real zero: that's the nature of exponential growth.
 For example, if the exponent is in the vicinity of 2, the rate jumps to (e^2.0001 − e^2) / 0.0001 = ~7.39.
 That said, only the real part of the exponent changes the growth rate.
-In the absence of a real part, the rate of change for e^imaginary will remain 1:1 at all times.
+In the absence of a real part, in accord with #2, the equation produces rotation without acceleration.
+The rate of change for e^imaginary remains 1:1 at all times.

 e^(i*m) = cos(m) + i*sin(m)